mrden/forker/README.md

     }
 }
 ```
-Daemon process forked only in 1 clone.
+Daemon watcher process forked only in 1 clone.

 ### Start in code
 ```php